 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 A counsellor with a Level 4 Diploma in Therapeutic Counselling, who integrates different counselling techniques dependant on the needs of her clients.

 Although my training and experience mean that I can support people with many different issues, I have particular experience working with people affected by cancer; including grief & bereavement.… Read more

-Located in Settle and Skipton.
+Located in Settle.